graphistry/graphistry-cli/README.md

 * Can Graphistry use multiple GPUs and multiple servers?
   * Graphistry visualizations take advantage of multiple GPUs & CPUs on the same server to handle more users
-  * Graphistry-managed Jupyter notebooks enable users to run custom GPU code, where each user may run multi-GPU tasks (e.g., via dask-cudf and BlazingSQL)
+  * Graphistry-managed Jupyter notebooks enable users to run custom GPU code, where each user may run multi-GPU tasks (e.g., via dask-cudf and dask-sql)
   * For high availability configuration and operation, contact staff for additional guidance
   * For many-node deployment and multi-GPU visualization acceleration, contact staff for roadmap